dundd2/IFY-Computing-Project-HW-2023-TokiPonaSpellChecker/README.md

 ## Key Features

 1. **Spell Checker Implementation:**
-   - Utilizes a defined list of valid words to determine if input words are spelled correctly.
+   - Utilizes a defined list of valid words to determine if input words are spelt correctly.
    - Implements a method `isSpelledCorrectly(String word)` that returns true if the word exists in the dictionary.

 2. **Word Suggestion Algorithm:**
-   - Suggests possible completions for misspelled words based on a prefix through the `suggestWords(String prefix)` method.
+   - Suggests possible completions for misspelt words based on a prefix through the `suggest words (String prefix)` method.

 3. **Basic Grammar Validation:**
    - Checks if input sentences adhere to Toki Pona's simple Subject-Verb-Object (SVO) structure using the `isGrammarCorrect(String sentence)` method.